 When a school closes, the final established balance (whether surplus or deficit) of the school will be transferred to Southwark.
 The balance will not be transferred to the successor school, except that a surplus transfers to an academy where a school converts to academy status under section 4 (1) (a) of the Academies Act 2010.

 4.9 Licensed deficits

-Southwark will consider, in exceptional circumstances, a school's request to plan for a licensed deficit.
-Approval for a licensed deficit will only be given in respect of the following:
+Southwark will consider, in exceptional circumstances, a school's request to plan for a licensed deficit where they cannot set a balanced budget without seriously impacting on the educational provision at the school.